-During the quarter ended March 31, 2020, there have been no changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the quarter ended June 30, 2020, there have been no changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-As a result of the COVID-19 pandemic, in March certain employees of the Company began working remotely.
-As a result of these changes to the working environment the Company has not identified any material changes in the Company's internal control over financial reporting.
+Due to the continued COVID-19 pandemic, certain employees of the Company continued working remotely during the quarter.
+As a result of the continued remote working environment the Company has not identified any material changes in the Company's internal control over financial reporting.
 The Company is continually monitoring and assessing the COVID-19 situation to determine any potential impacts on the design and operating effectiveness of our internal controls over financial reporting.